Mregussek/MAREngine-docs/references/classes-ecs/scene.rst

 | Scene(std::string name)                |
 +----------------------------------------+

-It is default constructor for Scene class, it assigns scene's name and creates new :ref:`SceneRegistry<class_SceneRegistry>` .
+It is the default constructor for Scene class, it assigns scene's name and creates new :ref:`SceneRegistry<class_SceneRegistry>` .

 Static Public Methods
 ---------------------